MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch4.md

 When the build process is complete, your applications should automatically load on your Android device.

-## Build application to iOS Device
+## Build an application to iOS Device

 To build this application to your iOS device, click on **File** at the top of the window and select **Build Settings.** A new window will appear on the screen, then select **iOS** and click on the **Switch Platform**.